httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 When using alternative services, both "http" and "https" URIs might use the same connection, because HTTP/2 permits coalescing multiple origins.

-"https" URIs rely on server authentication.
-Therefore, if a connection is initially created without authenticating the server, requests for "https" resources cannot be sent over that connection until the server certificate is successfully authenticated.
-Section 3.1 of {{RFC2818}} describes the basic mechanism, though the authentication considerations in {{I-D.ietf-httpbis-alt-svc}} could also apply.
+Since "https" URIs rely on server authentication, a connection that is initially created for "http" URIs without authenticating the server cannot be used for "https" URIs until the server certificate is successfully authenticated.
+Section 3.1 of {{RFC2818}} describes the basic mechanism, though the authentication considerations in {{I-D.ietf-httpbis-alt-svc}} also apply.

 Connections that are established without any means of server authentication (for instance, the purely anonymous TLS cipher suites), cannot be used for "https" URIs.